-Evidently, different implementations of a modal restriction can result in altogether different identifications of the same physical field, such that care must be taken in restricting the modes.
-In the above case of the electric field ${\bf E}$ we have fundamentally that at all points ${\bf x}$ outside of a charge distribution, which is where the field can be measured by an external detector, the multipolar polarisation vanishes, implying that at such points ${\bf \Pi}({\bf x})=-{\bf E}({\bf x})$ in and only in the multipolar-gauge.
-We should not expect a modal restriction in which this is no longer the case to offer a generally robust approximation of the unrestricted theory for describing measurements in the vicinity of ${\bf x}$.
+Evidently, different implementations of a modal restriction can result in altogether different identifications of the same physical field, such that care must be taken.
+In the above case of the electric field ${\bf E}$ we have fundamentally that at all points ${\bf x}$ outside of a charge distribution, which is where the field can be measured by an external detector, the multipolar polarisation vanishes, implying that at such points ${\bf \Pi}({\bf x})=-{\bf E}({\bf x})$ in and only in the multipolar gauge.
+We should not expect a modal restriction in which this is no longer the case to offer a generally robust approximation of the unrestricted theory for describing measurements involving ${\bf E}({\bf x})$.
 In particular, the Glauber intensity at $(t,{\bf x})$ is given within the single-mode limit that respects the fundamental equalities of the multi-mode theory by

-where $a_{{\bf k}\lambda}$ is the multipolar-gauge photonic operator.
-Irrespective of modal restrictions, the Glauber intensity is not proportional to the photon number operator defined relative to the Coulomb-gauge except in the far-field where we have ${\bf E}\approx {\bf E}_{\rm T}$.
-Photodetection is discussed in detail in Sec.~\ref{s6}.
-We note that the considerations of this section also apply in the case of dispersive and absorbing media important for polaritonic systems that realise ultrastrong light-matter interactions.
-In this case canonical fields remain transverse \cite{knoll_QED_2003}.
+where $a_{{\bf k}\lambda}$ is the multipolar gauge photonic operator.
+Irrespective of modal restrictions, the Glauber intensity is not proportional to the photon number operator defined relative to the Coulomb gauge except in the far-field where ${\bf E}\approx {\bf E}_{\rm T}$.
+Photodetection is discussed in more detail in Sec.~\ref{s6}.